canonical/loki-k8s-operator/README.md

 ```bash
     juju destroy-model -y lma --no-wait --force --destroy-storage
 ```
-Note the `--destroy-storage` will delete any data stored by MySQL in its persistent store.
+Note the `--destroy-storage` will delete any data stored by Loki in its persistent store.

 ## Relations